 You are about to leave this “museum, ” the House of Marin Drzicá, when the clerk lady at the counter directs you to more “things to uncover” upstairs.
 You proceed to walk upstairs, but stop in your tracks at the sight of a hard cover red book, displayed in golden foil coverings, of a Dubrovnik aristocrat with a mirror of himself that reminded you so much of the second volume of The Love Story Journal: Multidimensions.

 It is titled, “Uncle Maroye,” and the synopsis is of a Dubrovnik uncle who heads to Rome to punish his selfish and self-indulgent son who squanders his inheritance money on a famous courtesan in Rome.

 Is the suggestion.

 Perhaps it was a mix of magic and miracles that you are pulled in by the color red and the cover of the mirror image.
-The first few pages you open to is about a woman who is fixated over a man and who burns for the fool.
+The first few pages you open to are about a woman who is fixated over a man and who burns for the fool.